Science Department

 Credit: 1.0, Full Year

 Chemistry is often referred to as the central science as it provides a foundation and concepts for several other science disciplines.
 Fundamentally, chemistry is the study of the composition, structure, and properties of matter and the changes it undergoes.
 The Honors Chemistry course covers the same content as the General Chemistry course with some additional topics, more depth, and an accelerated pace.
 This course will build off the principles from their previous physics course (for example, energy and forces of attraction.)
 Standards for the course are developed around the Next Generation Science Standards which ensure students not only learn and receive practice with the disciplinary core ideas but also science and engineering practices and cross-cutting concepts.
 Students will engage in guided inquiry practices often and that will provide students the opportunity to ask scientific questions, make claims, design experiments, and engage in argument from evidence.
 Honors Chemistry students enrolled in Algebra 2 or higher level math courses are preferable.
 This course is recommended for those students who wish to pursue any field of science, medicine, nursing, or engineering.
-Either this course, Chemistry E or Chemistry is required as part of the Science curriculum.
+Either this course or Chemistry is required as part of the Science curriculum.

 AP Chemistry